Electrolysis vs laser hair removal: which is right for you?

 “Laser hair removal works in a similar way to electrolysis, but uses a laser to damage the hair follicle, preventing growth,” explains MacLeman.
 “A non-invasive laser is moved over the outer layer of the skin whilst emitting a pulse of light into the hair’s follicles.
 These pulses damage the follicles’ ability to create new hair growth.”

-Laser hair removal is a semi-permanent option, meaning you’ll enjoy soft, smooth skin that’s free from unwanted body hair for up to one–two years.
-You can book follow-up sessions too of course, if and when you notice eventual regrowth that you want gone.
+Laser hair removal is a semi-permanent option, meaning you’ll enjoy soft, smooth skin that’s free from unwanted body hair for up to 1-2 years.
+Further sessions are then required if and when you notice eventual regrowth.

 Pros of laser hair removal

-There won’t be any probes entering your hair follicles (as with electrolysis), which could make laser hair removal a preferred method if you’re needle-shy.
+With laser hair removal, there aren't any probes entering your hair follicles (as with electrolysis), which could make it the better method for you if you’re needle-shy.

 Cons of laser hair removal

 The biggest downside of laser hair removal is that it’s not totally permanent, and still requires several sessions before you’ll see results.
-And the laser method may not be very effective for fine, lighter-colored peach fuzz—so might not be the best option if you're looking to remove facial hair permanently.
-That said it can keep it at bay for a long while without needing a top-up.
+It also doesn't tend to suit lighter hair, such as peach fuzz—so might not be the best option for everyone looking to remove facial hair permanently.
+That said, it can keep it at bay for a long while without needing a top-up.

-Depending on your pain threshold, the discomfort might also be an issue for you.
-People often describe it as being similar to a rubber band snapping on the skin, but others report it as more of a burning sensation.
-The FDA notes that some practitioners will recommend using a skin-numbing product during treatment, but topical anaesthetics come with their own risks and side effects.
-This may not be suitable for everyone, so it’s best to speak with a doctor before moving ahead.
+Depending on your pain threshold, discomfort might also be an issue for you.
+People often compare it to a rubber band snapping on the skin, but others report it as more of a burning sensation.
+The FDA notes that some practitioners recommend using a skin-numbing product during treatment, but topical anesthetics come with their own risks and side effects.
+This may not be suitable for everyone, so it’s best to speak with a doctor before moving ahead with these.

-Either way, your skin will also be more sensitive to sunlight after a laser hair removal session.
-MacLeman says, “The cons include increased skin photosensitivity that requires those who have had this treatment to stay out of the sun for at least six weeks."
+Your skin will also be more sensitive to sunlight after a laser hair removal session.
+"The cons include increased skin photosensitivity that requires those who have had this treatment to stay out of the sun for at least six weeks," MacLeman says.

 Since you’ll need to be careful and avoid direct exposure following your treatment, you’ll have to wait a while before giving your legs or bikini area their poolside debut.